 A successful implementation of the Company’s business strategy and the protection of the Company’s long-term interests, including its sustainability, requires that the Company can recruit and keep qualified employees.

 Salary and other employment terms for senior executives shall therefore be competitive to ensure that TOMRA can attract and retain skilled leaders.
 Salary should include both fixed and variable elements.
 The fixed salary should reflect the individual’s area of responsibility and performance over time.
 Principles for remuneration shall be allowed to vary in accordance with local conditions.
 The remuneration structure shall be based on such factors as position, expertise, experience, conduct and performance.
 The short-term incentive (yearly bonus) shall not exceed 50% of the fixed annual salary and be based on the achievement of specific performance targets by TOMRA Group and/or the respective manager’s unit.
 The remuneration is benchmarked against comparable companies.

 The Board has appointed a Compensation and Organizational Development Committee, headed by the Board Chair, to monitor decisions on matters regarding remuneration, terms and conditions for senior executives.
 The performance goals for the CEO are proposed by the Board Chair and approved by the Board.
-Goals for the other senior executives are determined by the CEO and approved by the Compensation Committee.
+Goals for the other senior executives are determined by the CEO and approved by the Compensation and Organizational Development Committee.
 The goals are operational and related to financial targets, such as increase in revenues, improvement in profit (EBITA or EPS), return on capital employed, order intake and other market related performance objectives.

 The CEO’s remuneration package and any adjustments thereof, are agreed between the CEO and the Board Chair and approved by the Board.
 The remuneration packages for the other senior executives, including adjustments of these, are agreed between the CEO and the respective manager.
 The terms of these agreements are approved by the Compensation and Organizational Development Committee.